 Mitochondrial eye diseases and micronutrients

-• L-carnitine: serves as a carrier for fatty acids on their way to the mitochondria
+• L-Carnitine: serves as a carrier for fatty acids on their way to the mitochondria

 • B vitamins: play a central role as cofactors in mitochondrial processes